Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 #### 3.5.4 **Create Template and clones** <br>

 Shut down the VM, then convert it to a template.
 This template can now be easily cloned.
-We'll make 3 clones with the following names: mgmt-01, metrics-01, app-01
+We'll make 3 clones:
+- mgmt-01
+- metrics-01
+- app-01

-It is also recommended to use the *Linked Clone* mode, for potential performance gain.
+We recommend using the *Linked Clone* mode, for potential performance gain.

 The clones will be given new VM IDs, and new static IP addresses.
+That's all the setup needed in the cloning process.

 ## Target Audience
 This repo is for anyone who wants a step-by-step guide on preparing a Rocky Linux golden image for Proxmox.